access-ci-org/Jetstream_Cluster/README.md

-# Elastic Slurm Cluster in a Jetstream image
+# Elastic Slurm Cluster on the Jetstream Cloud

 ## Intro